 With so many tasks and responsibilities at work, it’s easy to slowly lose a grip on your established values and work ethics.
 In the end, if you will remind yourself of how you would like to be cared as a patient, you will be guided on how to be the best nurse for your patients.

-This list of New Year’s resolutions for nurses is a great start in planning your professional goals and outlook for the year 2016.
+This list of New Year’s resolutions for nurses is a great start in planning your professional goals and outlook for the new year.

 How about you?
 Do you already have your New Year’s resolution for this year?
 Share with us in the comments section and in our our FB page!